notsomeguygaming/foundryvttmods/notsomeguyFoundryMods.md

     - kind of useful when teaching someone how to use foundry

 ### `random older version`
+- some mods that are below v10 that looked interesting but not able to test
 - [jump to nav](#navigation)
 - <span style="background:olive">![_____](tags/olive.png)</span>https://foundryvtt.com/packages/showwalls
     -v8